Creating a Provider Intelligence Dashboard: The Metrics That Predict CQC Risk Before Inspection

 Minimum governance disciplines

-- Track action closure and re-testing dates
+- Track action closure and verification dates

-- Link dashboard themes to supervision and training focus
+- Link dashboard themes to supervision and training

-- Document learning and how it was embedded
+- Document learning and embedded change

 Commissioner expectation